Recorded Webinar: Trade/Order Tracking & Time-Stamping for Regulatory Compliance16 March 2017

 - Are the provisions of MiFID II and CAT concerning time-stamping very similar or very different?

 - Can SROs adequately address industry standards for clock synchronization, or do so better than the industry as a whole?
 Is MiFID II’s approach to clock synchronization better than a SRO-led approach?

 - How reasonable is CAT’s clock synchronization standard of within 100 microseconds of the time maintained by the National Institute of Standards and Technology?

-Bob is a senior trading systems technologist with more than 20 years’ experience in blue chip investment banking institutions.
-His career has spanned a variety of business facing technology roles, helping to support, enhance and migrate systems on behalf of trading desk heads, IT managers, operations, legal and compliance teams.
+Bob is a senior trading systems technologist with more than 20 years’ experience in Blue Chip Investment Banking Institutions.
+His career has spanned a variety of business facing technology roles, helping to support, enhance and migrate systems on behalf heads of trading desks, IT managers, operations, legal and compliance teams.

 Jim Northey (B.S.
 University of Indianapolis, M.S.
 Illinois Institute of Technology), works in product strategy and research at Itiviti AB.
 He is the co-chair of the FIX Global Technical Committee and is convener of ISO TC68/WG5 semantics.
 Jim is a past member of the US Treasury OFR Advisory Committee and the US CFTC Technology Advisory Committee – Subcommittee on HFT.
 Jim is an adjunct instructor of Finance at Michigan Technological University, where he teaches Derivatives and Financial Engineering.

 Dermot Harriss joined OneMarketData in 2015, and is responsible for delivering solutions that help firms meet their regulatory compliance needs.
 Mr. Harriss brings over twenty years of financial industry experience from roles involving futures trading, quantitative strategy development, derivatives risk management, program trading, execution services, and technology management.

 Interested in hosting your own webinar?
 Get in touch